 The ATM fee for using non-network machines is a lower-than-average $2, but this figure may be important given that Santander Bank's physical branches are mostly limited to the Tri-State area, Pennsylvania, Massachusetts, Connecticut and Rhode Island.
 While it's possible to do most of your banking through Santander's mobile services, you'll need cash from time to time, so if Santander is not in your area and you want to avoid the ATM fees, you should start by looking at banks that are locally available.

-Best Checking Account for Travel Abroad: Schwab High Yield Investor Checking
+Best Checking Account for Travelers: Schwab High Yield Investor Checking

 Schwab's online-only checking account is highly beneficial for those who need to use ATMs and debit cards frequently, whether at home or abroad.